HR-CMGT/PRG06-vue-workshop/README.md

 Study the [Vue Workflow presentation](./presentation/workflow.md)

-## What is a Vue component
+## What are we going to build?

-A Vue component is a DOM element that can have data and interactivity.
-A Vue component can respond very fast to changes in the state of your app.
-When you declare a Vue component, you will add **data** (the state of your app) and **methods**.
-Then you will create **bindings** between UI elements and your data.
-You will design how your data flows through your components, using **props** and **events**.
+We will use `.vue` templates to define the HTML, CSS and code of our Vue components.
+We will add **state** (the data of our app) and we will **bind** UI elements to our state.

+In part 2 of the workshop we will add child components and think about how our data flows through our app.

 ## Single file components

-A `.vue` file contains HTML, CSS and Code for one single component.
-This makes components easily reusable and prevents spaghetti code.
+We can bundle HTML, CSS and Typescript code together in one single `.vue` file:

 **app.vue**
 ```